TID-Lab/downstream/README.md

 ## Contributing

 We welcome outside contributions!
-See our [Contributing Guidelines](/CONTRIBUTING.md) for details.
+Whether you're an outside contributor or a member of the T+ID Lab, see our [Contributing Guidelines](/CONTRIBUTING.md) for details.

 ## License